romain894/openalex-analysis/README.md

 ### Get a dataset

-You can use the library simply to get and manage dataset of OpenAlex.
-The library can download these dataset and cache them on the computer automatically.
+You can use the library simply to download and work with datasets from OpenAlex.
+The library can download these datasets and cache them on the computer automatically.

-These datasets can then be used in python outside the library as they are just simple dataframe objects.
+These datasets can then be used in python outside the library, as they are pandas DataFrame objects.

+It is possible to save the datasets as a CSV file with the pandas function `df.to_csv("my_dataset.csv")`.

 Bellow, a few examples:

 #### Get works from a concept

-Get the works about regime shift:
+Get the works about regime shift and save them in a CSV file:

 ```python
 from openalex_analysis.analysis import WorksAnalysis